miguelgargallo/multisig_wallet/README.md

 ```

 The code is filled with console.log calls in order to see the different calls and the execution of functions.
-Attention, in the example site, the TestContract.callMe() function is not declared payable, so the low-level call in MultiSigWallet.executeTransaction will fail because it tries to send ether using transaction.value parameter.

-The MultiSigWallet is allowing to encode a transaction against another contract, to confirm it using multisignatures from his owners and to submit and execute the transaction on the other contract using low-level call.
+The MultiSigWallet is allowing to encode a transaction against another contract, to confirm it using multisignatures from his owners and to submit and execute this transaction on the other contract using low-level call.

 In the deploy.py script, a transaction with a call to the TestContract.callMe is encoded and executed.

 For obtaining the signature of the solidity function call, we use Web3.keccak function.
 For parameters encoding, encode_abi function from python's eth_abi package.
-The signature together with the parameters encoded are submitted to the solidity call function :
+The signature together with the parameters encoded are submitted to the solidity call function as payload:

 ```solidity
 (bool success, bytes memory returnData) = address(contract).call(payload);
 require(success);
 ```

-Here is the relevant code in Python:
+Here is the relevant Python code (using brownie):

 ```python
     func_signature = Web3.keccak(text="callMe(uint256,uint256)")[:4].hex()